andreasbm/web-config/src/lib/rollup-plugins/workbox/README.md

 # rollup-plugin-workbox

-A rollup plugin that uses workbox to generate a service worker.
+A Rollup plugin that uses workbox to generate a service worker.

 ## Usage